Content Map Terms

 British Columbia Specific Information

-If you have any reason to believe a child’s crying is related to possible harm or abuse or you think a child or youth (under 19 years of age) is being abused or neglected, call Child Protection Services at 1-800-663-9122.
+If you have any reason to believe a child's crying is related to possible harm or abuse or you think a child or youth (under 19 years of age) is being abused or neglected, call Child Protection Services at 1-800-663-9122.
 Child Protection Services in B.C. safeguard children from harm.
-They have the authority to investigate and take appropriate action to ensure that child’s safety.
+They have the authority to investigate and take appropriate action to ensure a child's safety.
 If there is immediate danger, call 9-1-1 or your local emergency number.
-To learn more, see the Ministry of Children and Family Development – Child Protection Services in B.C.
+To learn more, see the Ministry of Children and Family Developmen: Child Protection Services in B.C.

 Anyone who has reason to believe that a child has been, or is likely to be, abused or neglected has a legal duty under the Child, Family and Community Service Act to report the matter.
 Visit Ministry of Children and Family Development - Reporting Child Abuse for more information.